-Appendix to include documents referenced eg. DfE Statutory Guidance on Relationships Education, Relationships and Sex Education (RSE) and Health Education (2025), Children and Social Work Act (2017), Equality Act (2010), Keeping Children Safe in Education (2025) as well as PSHE Association documents.
+Appendix to include documents referenced e.g. DfE Statutory Guidance on Relationships, Health and Sex Education (RSE) and Health Education (2025), Children and Social Work Act (2017), Equality Act (2010), Keeping Children Safe in Education (2025) as well as PSHE Association documents.

 Reedley Primary PSHE (including statutory HRE) Education Policy Our School Mission:

 This policy ensures that children at Reedley Primary school are well prepared for the world beyond our school.
 The teaching of PSHE and RSE at Reedley school is in alignment with statutory guidance and DfE requirements.
 Our curriculum is in-line with the 2025 guidance which is due for implementation by September 2026.
 Our curriculum underpins our belief that children's personal, social and health education is just as important as their academic achievement.
 We want our children to learn how to make a positive contribution to their communities, now and in the future.
 We support children to think about positive relationships, health and wellbeing and living in the wider world.
-We also believe at Reedley that it is of upmost importance that our curriculum in both RSE and PSHE ensures the safeguarding of our children.
+We also believe at Reedley that it is of upmost importance that our curriculum in PSHE ensures the safeguarding of our children.

 From September 2020, the teaching of Health and Relationship Education (HRE) at Reedley Primary School became compulsory and sits alongside the Personal, Social, Health, Emotional (PSHE)/ Science Curriculum.

-What is PSHE and RSE?
+What is PSHE and RHE?

-Effective PSHE and HRE teaching is essential if young people are to make responsible and well-informed decisions about their lives.
+PSHE (personal, social, health and economic education) is the school subject through which RHE (relationships, health education) is taught in our school.
+Effective PSHE and RHE teaching is essential if young people are to make responsible and well-informed decisions about their lives.
 The objective of this is to help and support young people through their physical, emotional and moral development.
 It will help them to learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.

-What does PSHE and RSE include?
+What does PSHE and RHE include?

-At Reedley RSE is taught within the subject of PSHE within the school and that this is taught inline with the statutory guidance.
+At Reedley RHE is taught within the subject of PSHE within the school and that this is taught in line with the statutory guidance.

-PSHE is: 'PSHE education is the school subject through which children and young people acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
-PSHE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society' (PSHE Association, 2024)
+'PSHE education is the school subject through which children and young people acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
+PSHE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.'
+(PSHE Association, 2024)